mlabs-haskell/cem-script/docs/goals_and_soa.md

 Such kind of constraints naturally lead to script for which more performant implementation should eliminate some constraint following from others.
-Such kind of manual SMT solving excercises are known source for security bugs and compilcated code.
+Such kind of manual SMT solving exercises are known source for security bugs and complicated code.

 Making Plutus contract invariant to `TxIn` ordering and participation in multi-script scenarios lead to